What is CJD?

 What is the relationship of CJD to “Mad Cow Disease”?

-The disease that is referred to as “Mad Cow Disease” is a disease that occurs in cattle and is technically called bovine spongiform encephalopathy (BSE).
-Some people who have eaten meat from cattle with BSE have gotten a disease that looks like CJD but is caused by a different prion.
-This disease has been named ‘variant CJD’ (vCJD) and has been diagnosed in about 200 people in the world.
-In the US, only three cases of vCJD have been diagnosed; all in people who grew up and were exposed to BSE outside the US.
-The US Department of Agriculture has developed measures to screen cattle so BSE-infected animals are excluded from the food chain and their tissues cannot infect other animals or humans.
+“Mad Cow Disease” or bovine spongiform encephalopathy (BSE) is a disease that occurs in cattle.
+Some people who have eaten meat from cattle infected with BSE have gotten a disease that is similar to CJD but is caused by a different prion.
+This disease is called ‘variant CJD’ (vCJD) and has been diagnosed in about 200 people worldwide.
+In the United States, only four cases of vCJD have been diagnosed; all in people who grew up and were exposed to BSE outside the United States.
+The U.S. Department of Agriculture has developed measures to screen cattle so BSE-infected animals are excluded from the food chain and their tissues cannot infect other animals or humans.

 - If you have concerns about CJD, contact your healthcare provider.